ygrebnov/workers/README.md

 Enable deterministic, input-order delivery of results by adding `workers.WithPreserveOrder()` when constructing Workers.
 When enabled, the outward results channel emits results in the same order as tasks were added (by input index), not by completion time.

+Implementation details are sketched in `improvements/preserve_order.md#Implementation` and realized in the core via a coordinator goroutine and completion events; see that doc for a deeper technical design.

 ### Usage

 ```go